jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     Faith and Practice*

     Page 122, 123
-    Our capabilities and posessions are not held as ends in themselves but are God's gifts entrusted to us.
+    Our capabilities and possessions are not held as ends in themselves but are God's gifts entrusted to us.
 They are our to share with other to be used with humility, courtesy, and affection.

     Queries
-    What are we doing to recognize the varied skills and spirtual gifts of the members, attenders, and children amoung us?
+    What are we doing to recognize the varied skills and spiritual gifts of the members, attenders, and children among us?
 Are we tender and loving towards those with gits different from the commonplace?